 Lightworks Pro adds the ability to export in formats other than MPEG, publish 4K video directly to YouTube, and export 3D videos.

-Check out the official Lightworks release notes for a full list of all changes.
+Check out the official Lightworks forum for a full list of all changes.

 Watch our top 5 free video editors below!